 🐝 What is happening inside the Bee Hotel?

 Most of the pollen and nectar that bees gather visiting flowers in the gardens nearby the bee hotel is to feed their larvae.
 This is the main feeding stage of developing bees as they do not grow larger once they emerge from the pupa.
 Adult bees ingest only small quantities as food.

 One can take a close peep at the tunnels to see what's going on inside.
 Don’t worry, Solitary bees will not come out and attack.

 🐝 Where to put your Bee Hotel?

 The bee house must be positioned out of permanent shade and out of continuous sun.
-Solitary bees are cold-blooded and rely on the sun’s heat to warm them up in the morning.
-If you site your bee hotel in the shade or hidden behind vegetation, it is unlikely to be used.
+Solitary bees are cold-blooded and rely on the morning sun’s heat to warm them up.
+If you place your bee hotel in the shade or hidden behind vegetation, it is unlikely to be used.

 A bee house must be firmly fixed so that it does not swing or sway in the wind, so you should not hang it from a branch.
 If possible, find a spot that has some protection from the rain.
 Persistent winter wet, not cold is their enemy.

 In the light of public concern about sudden bee declines as reported in the media, many horticultural suppliers are now offering commercially made wooden bee houses (also called condos, or bee traps).
 Sadly many of them are inadequate for several possible reasons: